mallory/e2ee/draft-e2ee.md

 There is a set of optional/desirable features that a end-to-end system can provide.
 These properties can be related to the network, to the user interface or specialized variants of the previous features.

 Availability
-: A system provides high availability if the user is able to access the contents of the message (decrypt them) when they so desire and potentially from more than one device.
+: A system provides high availability if the user is able to decrypt the contents of the message when they so desire and potentially from more than one device.
 For example, a message can arrive to a recipient even after they have been offline for a long time.
 Note that applications that use this feature often implement a threshold for this property: number or aggregate size of messages; or messages from a month ago can be read by a user that has been offline, but not messages from a year ago.

 Loss Resilience
 : If a message is permanently lost by the network, sender(s) and/or recipient(s) should still be able to communicate.